Words by Dorothy Grace – you can find this interview in our latest issue!

 If you weren’t mainly playing the queens you already play, which queen would you want to play full-time?

-I adore the fact that in my job I get to play all the queens, so this is really hard because each of them have their own qualities which I see in myself, but my favourite is definitely Boleyn.
+I adore the fact that in my job I get to play all the queens, so this is really hard because each of them has their own qualities which I see in myself, but my favourite is definitely Boleyn.
 She lets me be mischievous and have a lot of fun on stage and also provides a lot of comedic relief in scenes!

 What are some of your biggest dream roles?